 I always dreamt about this.
 I’m glad I can help other people to dream as well.
 BEAT'ABOX it’s not just a business, it’s a platform of dreams.
 We’ve never thought it could become like this.
 But it happened.
 The biggest success is to see people living their dreams.
 I feel privileged to be able to feed their dreams.
 As well as mine.

 But fulfilling dreams required to resign from the previous life, take a risk.

 It would be so easy to give up.
 To do a full time job, it would give me so much more money.
 I came from senior manager level to do community work.
 We started with 0$, in the year of my wedding.
-And wedding in Singapore costs a lot.
-My wife is a hostess, she has very high expectation.
+And weddings in Singapore cost a lot.
+My wife is a hostess, she has very high expectations.
 I had to convince her first, I had to make her believe.
 Being very supportive as a wife, she also had some doubts.
 This was a challenging time, I felt like giving up.

 Arthur didn’t give up and today his story inspires hundreds of people in Singapore and not only to follow their own passions and dreams.

 Dream it, live it.
 If you dream, you have to take action to live it as well.
 Then you can influence people.
 Nobody wants to hear you if you have never passed through the stage.
 And even if you are successful, and you were successful all the time, nobody wants to hear you either, there is no dynamic in the story.
 But if you are broken and you fix it and you show the world, that will be even more successful than telling people to dream.
 So never give up.
 Miracles happen.
 For us BEAT A’BOX is a miracle.